KamitaniLab/InterSiteNeuralCodeConversion/README.md

 To reconstruct images from the decoded features:

 1. Navigate to the `reconstruction` directory.
-2. Follow the provided README for detailed instructions on setting up the environment and usage.
+2. Follow the provided README and reconstruction demo for detailed instructions on setting up the environment and usage.
+3. Modify the directory of the decoded features in the script as needed to reconstruct images.

 ### Quantitative Evaluation
 The quantitative evaluations are presented in terms of conversion accuracy, decoding accuracy, and identification accuracy.